Struktal/Struktal/README.md

 - Copy `📄 config/config.json` from your local setup to the `📁 config/` directory on the server, or copy the `📄 config/config.json.dist` file to `📄 config/config.json` and configure it according to the servers needs.
 - Run `composer build` within the repository directory to install the required dependencies and generate the required application structure.
 Make sure to run this command as the web server user, too.
 - Set up a virtual host for the website.
 The `DocumentRoot` should point to the directory where you've cloned the repository to, and then `📁 public/`.
 If you've used the example path from above, the `DocumentRoot` should be set to `/var/www/your-application-name/public`.

-## Documentation
-There are many helpful tutorials and guides available [here](docs/tutorials).
-They cover a wide range of topics, from the frameworks basics, setting up an application, using the frameworks features up to deploying the application.

 ## Dependencies
 This framework contains the following dependencies: